tzarrsf/commerce-slack-channel-request-form/README.md

 ## Description

-> This is an autoresponder for Slack Channel submissions across the Commerce Products as well as an aggregator ro collecting the data to process manually (for now) or push to a future slack API.
+> This is an autoresponder for Slack Channel submissions across the Commerce Products as well as an aggregator for collecting the data to process manually (for now) or push to a future slack API.

 ## Configuration
 Run as AF, Notify Immediately on Error, onFormSubmit throughout